Ayesha-Rashid2/Shape-Smashers/README.md

 # Shape-Smashers
 A clicker game where players click on randomly generated shapes within a time limit to earn points.
+Players can click a circle in a frame, and then those circles are removed from the screen.
+However, the catch is that every second, the circles are randomly generated in new places, so that the player has to click really fast to keep scoring.
+This program features a ton of features such as a restart button, a scoreboard, and an exit key for the user to press to exit the game.